timtro/vme-nmpc/README.md

 ## Usage

 See vme-nmpc.cpp for an example of constructing objects and binding them with the NMPC kernel.
-Here is a naive example using default classes:
+Here is a naive example of object construction and main loop anatomy:

     Daemon command_server(5111, commandHandler);
     vme.originate()